ANZAC Bridge - Sydney

 The New Zealand soldier

-The New Zealand soldier 27th April 2008.
+The New Zealand soldier on the 27th April 2008.
 The top plaque is yet to be placed

 The New Zealand soldier